-Your period hasn’t arrived, and you want to know if that old test in your bathroom is worth using.
-Do pregnancy tests expire?
-If so, when?
+So if your period hasn’t arrived, and you want to know if that old test in your bathroom is worth using.

 Here’s how to use them to get the info you need so you can figure out your next steps.